Zev Buffman: Life and career

-Buffman was born in Tel Aviv, Palestine, in 1930.
-His parents were early pioneers from Ukraine.
+Buffman was born in Tel Aviv, Palestine, to Ukrainian Jewish parents.
 His initial involvement in the performing arts began in 1947, while in the 89th Commandos.
 At the age of 16, he debuted as a stand-up comic throughout Israel, entertaining troops in periods of cease fire during the 1948 Arab–Israeli War.
 Zev served from 1947-1950, and returned for the Six Day War as well as the Yom Kippur War.
 He came to the United States as a foreign exchange student in 1951, moved to Hollywood, California, and worked as an actor while attending college.
 His first role was playing an Arab guard in the film Flight to Tangier.
 His most memorable film work was a role in the Cecil B. DeMille classic The Ten Commandments.

 By 1960, he had produced his first Hollywood to Broadway-bound musical, Vintage 60, in partnership with Broadway's David Merrick.

 In 1962, Buffman purchased and renovated the historic Coconut Grove Playhouse in Miami, Florida, and until 1971 he was the president/CEO/owner.
 He also established the Coconut Grove Arts Festival.
 In 1967 he ran the Parker Playhouse, Ft.
 Lauderdale's first theater, for 23 years.

-From 1976 to 1990, he was President of the Jackie Gleason Performing Arts Center, located in South Miami Beach.
+From 1976 to 1990, he was President of the Jackie Gleason Performing Arts Center, located in Miami Beach.
 He helped renovate the theater complex and brought in Broadway performers, including Julie Andrews, Liza Minnelli, Angela Lansbury and Yul Brynner.
 The opening of the 3,000-seat performing arts center was part of the real estate comeback of South Beach and the nearby Lincoln Mall.

 During the 1970s and early 1980s, he launched the "Zev Bufman Broadway Series" in Ft.
 Lauderdale, St. Petersburg, Palm Beach, Orlando, Jacksonville, Norfolk, New Orleans and Chicago, as well as the first three seasons of the Tampa Bay Performing Arts Center (known now as the Straz Center for the Performing Arts) in Tampa.
 Buffman sold his theatre interests to Pace Theatrical in 1988.

 Buffman was a general partner/ producer at the Chicago Theatre from 1977-1981, along with partner Frank Sinatra.
 At this national landmark theater, he partnered with the city of Chicago to oversee a $50 million restoration and reopening.
 Upon completion, Buffman presented Broadway shows and concert performances by internationally known artists.

 He also purchased and fully restored the vintage 1927 3,000-seat Saenger Theatre in the French Quarter in New Orleans.
 Working with his partners at Pace Theatrical of Houston, the Saenger Theatre became a national landmark and New Orleans' new home for the performing arts.

 In 1988, Buffman became the founding general partner of the NBA basketball team the Miami Heat with partner Ted Arison, owner of Carnival Cruise Lines.
 Buffman also helped with the fundraising efforts to build the Miami Arena, where the Heat played until 1999.